Coronavirus: WHO declares international health emergency | DW | 30.01.2020

-The World Health Organization (WHO) on Thursday to declared the coronavirus that originated in China a public health emergency of international concern, as the United States reported its first case of person-to-person transmission.
+The World Health Organization (WHO) on Thursday declared the coronavirus that originated in China a public health emergency of international concern, as the United States reported its first person-to-person transmission.

-The health agency described the emergency as an "extraordinary event" that constitutes a risk to other countries and requires a coordinated global response.
+The health agency described the emergency as an "extraordinary event" and other countries are at risk so a coordinated global response is required.

 Tedros Adhanom Ghebreyesus, the WHO's Director-General, said: "This declaration is to protect especially countries with weaker health systems and to prepare for that."

-Tedros was effusive in his praise of how China have gone about dealing with the crisis, describing the country as a benchmark for handling such outbreaks.
+Tedros was effusive in his praise of how China has gone about dealing with the crisis, describing the country as a benchmark for handling such issues.
 "In many ways China is setting a new standard for outbreak response."

 The WHO chief continued: "The Chinese government is to be congratulated for the extraordinary measures it has taken to contain the outbreak, despite the severe social and economic impact those measures are having on the Chinese people."

-"We would have seen many more cases outside China by now – and probably deaths – if it were not for the government’s efforts, and the progress they have made to protect their own people and the people of the world."
+"We would have seen many more cases outside China by now – and probably deaths – if it were not for the government’s efforts."

 "The speed with which China detected the outbreak, isolated the virus, sequenced the genome and shared it with WHO and the world are very impressive, and beyond words.
 So is China’s commitment to transparency and to supporting other countries."